Pride Group: H.R. Textiles Mills Limited

 H.R.
 Textiles Mills Limited is a vertical public limited company, engaged in manufacture of knitwear products.
 H.R.
 Textiles Mills is a Lycra assured factory.
 Zara, Bershka, New Look, Stradivarius, and El Corte Inglés are some of their clients.

 Fashion Knit Garments Limited is engaged in manufacturing knitwear products, consisting of ladies tops, sports and active wear, children outerwear, and men's innerwear.

 Dacca Textiles Limited

 Dacca Textiles is involved in the manufacturing and processing of woven textiles.
 It is one of the oldest textile processors in Bangladesh.

 Pride Limited

 Pride Limited, in its present form, started with the setting up of a retail outlet at TMC Bhaban in 1991.
 Pride Limited was previously known as Pride Textiles.

 Product range

 Better known for its saris and other textile products, Pride Limited product lines range from Pride Signature, Pride Girls, Ethnic Menswear, Pride Kids and Pride Home Textiles.

 Urban Truth

 Launched in 2010, Urban Truth specifically targets the younger segment of Dhaka society.

 Product range

-Fast fashion and culturally relevant, trend-setting styles for millennials and Generation Z.
+Fast fashion styles that are marketed towards millennials and Generation Z.